harm2305/embsys-330-sp25-final-project-harm2305/documentation/problem_defintion.md

 - As a user of the device, I want to be able to clear the database of devices via CLI, so that I can reduce memory footprint and gather new readings as needed

+- As a user of the device, I want to be able to search for device identifiers through the CLI, so that I can data on a particular device or be notified if it has not been detected

 # CLI
 The device should be configurable via a serial terminal and alter basic functionality such as how many devices are shown at the screen at one time and the maximum number of devices stored.
-Additionally, the CLI should be used to clear out previously stored devices.
+Additionally, the CLI should be used to clear out previously stored devices or allow for searching of specific Bluetooth beacons.

 # SD Card & SQLite Database
 The SD card will be used to host a [SQLite](https://sqlite.org/index.html) database that will allow